sifophp/sifoweb/docs/installation/shared-hosting-webfaction.md

 Installation in a shared hosting
 ================================
-If you want to install SIFO in a shared server and you don't have the possibility to modify the VirtualHosts here is a trick.
+If you want to install Sifo in a shared server and you don't have the possibility to modify the VirtualHosts here is a trick.
 The following example is for **Webfaction**, but others are similar.

  * Create a new App _Static/CGI/PHP-5.3_